tlienart/Xranklin.jl/docs/extras/plots.md

 this will guarantee that the right executable is used even when you're using the GA cache.

-Remember to also add PyPlot to your environment.
+Remember to also add PyPlot to the site environment.

 ## PGFPlotsX.jl